MOOCs and Open Education Around the World. 2015 Routledge.

 MOOCs and Open Education Around the World

-provides a critical analysis of
+offers a critical analysis of

-these MOOCs and other open education topics.
+these MOOC courses and other open education topics.

-This book
+This interesting new book

-also addresses the
+also considers the

-key controversies associated with
+most important controversies associated with

 To learn more please visit MOOCs and Open Education.